nokia/SReXperts/docs/tools/tools-clab-vscode-plugin.md

 #### TopoViewer enhanced visualization

 With TopoViewer, there are extra functions to aid in the visualization of your lab topology.

 In the floating panel there is the :fontawesome-solid-layer-group: Add Group, and :fontawesome-solid-font: Add Text buttons.

 These allow you to enhance the topology diagram to make your topology truly beautiful.

 /// tip
-In the top right of the TopoViwer navbar, there is a :fontawesome-solid-camera: icon.
+In the top right of the TopoViewer navbar, there is a :fontawesome-solid-camera: icon.
 This will export the TopoViewer canvas to an SVG file, effectively exporting an image of your topology to make sharing easy.
 ///

 #### draw.io